Amalfi Coast Entry Requirements

 Valid Passport

-Proof of departure from the Schengen Area within the allowed stay period.
+Proof of departure within permitted stay duration

 Travel Insurance